JakubKorytko/Expensify-App/docs/articles/new-expensify/insights/View-the-Top-Spenders-report.md

 ---
 title: View the Top Spenders report
 description: Learn how Workspace Admins, Approvers, and Auditors can use the Top Spenders report to understand spending trends.
-keywords: New Expensify, Top Spenders, employee spending, high spenders, expense trends, Workspace Admin, Approver, Auditor, monthly spending, spending insights, virtual CFO, analytics, insight, budget
+keywords: [New Expensify, Top Spenders, Top Categories, Top Merchants, Spend over time, employee spending, high spenders, expense trends, Workspace Admin, Approver, Auditor, monthly spending, spending insights, virtual CFO, analytics, insight, budget]
 internalScope: Audience is Workspace Admins, Approvers, and Auditors.
 Covers using the Top Spenders suggested search to view employee-level spending.
 Does not cover custom reports, exporting data, or grouping by category or merchant.
 ---